Chapter 15: Trap

 Tails came to on top of a rusted, segmented walkway high above a pool of golden-silver Energen.
 With eyes going in and out of focus, the fox observed his surroundings.
 ‘This isn’t the No. 5?’ he mused, noting the crumbling walls and the outdated technology keeping the plant in operation.
 ‘But the place looks familiar… It almost looks like-’

-His thoughts were interrupted by a loud and horrified wail coming from directly in front of him.
+His thoughts were interrupted by a loud and horrifying wail coming from directly in front of him.
 He tilted his head towards the end of the walkway and his eyes widened at the source of the anguish.

 Cream cradled the woman’s head, bringing it up and allowing Tails to get a better look at her.
 She was an almost exact, older doppelganger of Cream, with the only difference being that she had auburn hair.